sireum/v3/readme.md

 ```bash
 sireum logika -s "¬(¬p ∨ ¬q) ⊢ p ∧ q" test.txt
 ```
-If the provided sequent is different than, the tool rejects it.
+If the provided sequent is different than the one in the file, the tool rejects it.
 For example:
 ```bash
 sireum logika -s "p, q ⊢ p ∧ q" test.txt
 ```